WaterFutures/WaterBenchmarkHub/webpage/_benchmarks/network-PA2.md

 It was published 2016 by University of Kentucky Libraries.

 The network consists of 262 nodes (junctions), 290 pipes, 1 pump and 1 reservoir.
+It contains a demand pattern for 1 day and 11 hours.

 <img src="../static/benchmarks/network-pa2/pa2_plot.png"/>